Monogramm/talk-signalmaster/README.md

 3. In the console you will see a message which tells you where the server is running:

-        "NextCloud Talk -- signal master is running at: http://localhost:8888"
+        "NextCloud Talk -- HTTP server is running at: http://localhost:8888" "NextCloud Talk -- signal master is running at: ws://localhost:8888"

-4. Open a web browser to the specified URL and port to ensure that the server is running properly.
-You should see the message when you go to the /socket.io/ subfolder (e.g. http://localhost:8888/socket.io/), you should see a message like this:

-        {"code":0,"message":"Transport unknown"}
+## Testing

+You can run unit tests with node:

+1. `npm install`

+2. run the test using `node test.js`

+You can also use a simple web page.
+Simply open the `test.html` file in your browser to messages exchange with the Web Socket.

 ### Production Environment